 Applicants who refuse to be tested, and applicants whose initial and second test results are positive and who do not have an appropriate prescription, are in violation of this policy, will have their admission rescinded, and will not be permitted to re-apply for admission for one year.

-Early July 2019: Applications are submitted to schools by AMCAS, and WMed begins to review completed applications and schedule interviews.
+July 2020: Applications are transmitted to schools by AMCAS.
+WMed begins to review completed applications and supplement application invitations are extended.

-Fall 2019: Campus Interviews begin and continue through March 2020.
+Fall 2020: Virtual interviews begin and continue through March 2020.

-November 15, 2019: Deadline for completed AMCAS application.
+November 15, 2020: Deadline for submitting an AMCAS application.

 Things to Remember